mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet.md

 ![[event-cocreation-leflet.png]]

-It shows:
+It shows a lot, so let's start with the account creation and event item submission workflow:

 * a user joins the community, becoming **Member 1** (top left).
-If s/he has a DID (or if opt in for getting one)
+If s/he has a DID (or opts in for getting one)
 	* the DID's included in their public profile and the site CMS
-	*  s/he is auto-added to the event's custom feed (another opt in, [as set out in Berlin](https://mathewlowry.medium.com/how-newsrooms-scientific-institutions-governments-can-best-use-bluesky-ee97d840a058)), and so can reach the custom feeds audience by including the right hashtag (left)
+	*  s/he is auto-added to the event's custom feed (another opt in, [as set out in Berlin](https://mathewlowry.medium.com/how-newsrooms-scientific-institutions-governments-can-best-use-bluesky-ee97d840a058)), and so can reach the custom feed's audience by including the right hashtag (left)
-* Member 1 **proposes an event item** (top centre) - for now, this is only accessible to Organisers via the CMS.
-The Organisers' Jury assesses it, likes it, and changes the item's status to Provisional.
+* Member 1 **proposes an event item** (top centre): for now, this proposal is only accessible to Organisers via the CMS.
-* This makes the event item visible to anonymous website visitors (centre).
+* The Organisers' Jury assesses it, likes it, and changes the item's status to Provisional, making the event item visible to anonymous website visitors (centre).

-And under the REACH heading:
+And that gives the event item REACH (bottom-right):

-* standard.site records are auto-published to the user's PDS, so the event item appears in standard.site indexers, and event subscribers' feeds on both standard.site apps *and* Bluesky
+* the event item appears in standard.site indexers, and event subscribers' feeds on across both standard.site *and* Bluesky apps
-* an automatic Bluesky post is published to Member 1's followers (if s/he opted in); this also appears in the event's Bluesky custom feed
+* an automatic Bluesky post is published to Member 1's followers (if s/he opted in); this also appears in the event's Bluesky custom feed, reaching that audience
 * any Visitor with a DID can **mention or quote-post** the event item to their Bluesky followers.
-Their post appears
+Their post appears:
-	* in the event's Bluesky custom feed (unless they manually delete the automatically placed hashtag)
 	* on the event item itself, where others can follow it to Bluesky to join the conversation there
+	* in the event's Bluesky custom feed (unless they manually delete the automatically placed hashtag).
 * community Member 2 **comments** on the event item.
 If they have a DID, they can opt to auto-share that comment to their Bluesky followers; this post also appears in the the event's custom feed.